filberthamijoyo/zero-ghibli/README.md

 ## Key Findings

-Some notable insights from our analysis include:
+Our research provides several important contributions:

+- Systematic comparison of seven CNN architectures for detecting AI-generated animation
+- Benchmark results across multiple performance metrics for each model
+- Analysis of the trade-offs between model accuracy, computational efficiency, and resource requirements
-- Development of models capable of distinguishing authentic Ghibli frames from AI-generated imitations
+- Insights into which visual features are most important for distinguishing authentic from AI-generated Ghibli artwork
-- Identification of visual features and artifacts that differentiate real vs. AI-generated Ghibli-style images
-- Analysis of how different AI generation tools produce varying levels of Ghibli-style accuracy
-- Evaluation of model performance across different scenes, character types, and visual compositions
+- Demonstration of the effectiveness of specialized attention mechanisms in the Ghiblinosaurus model

 For detailed findings, please refer to the Jupyter notebook and documentation.